Carmel Capital Partners LLC Increases Stock Holdings in SPDR Blackstone Senior Loan ETF (NYSEARCA:SRLN)

-Carmel Capital Partners LLC grew its position in SPDR Blackstone Senior Loan ETF (NYSEARCA:SRLN – Get Rating) by 9.5% in the third quarter, HoldingsChannel reports.
-The institutional investor owned 10,620 shares of the company’s stock after purchasing an additional 920 shares during the period.
-Carmel Capital Partners LLC’s holdings in SPDR Blackstone Senior Loan ETF were worth $434,000 at the end of the most recent reporting period.
+Carmel Capital Partners LLC grew its position in SPDR Blackstone Senior Loan ETF (NYSEARCA:SRLN – Get Rating) by 9.5% in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 10,620 shares of the company’s stock after buying an additional 920 shares during the quarter.
+Carmel Capital Partners LLC’s holdings in SPDR Blackstone Senior Loan ETF were worth $434,000 at the end of the most recent quarter.

 SPDR Blackstone Senior Loan ETF Stock Down 0.1 %